How Much Freedom Does An Effectiveness Metric Really Have?: A New Perspective -- IPSO

+Taking again the specific example shown in Figure~\ref{fig-topics301to700}, there are $|\NP|=36$ queries for which each effectiveness metric is free to assign numeric scores in either relative order, and any {\IPSO}-based claims that are made must of necessity respect that freedom.
+Hence, depending on the metric, the final balance of ``votes'' between System~$A$ and System~$B$ might be anywhere between $81$ ``versus'' $109+36$ (which yields $p<0.01$) at one extreme, and $81+36$ versus $109$ (which results in $p\approx0.25$) at the other.

+That is, the Sign test $p$ value generated from an {\IPSO}-based analysis and the null hypothesis $|\NS|=|\NI|$ may be regarded as being an interesting indicator of overall system relativities, but must not be taken as a measurement of statistical confidence that makes promises in regard to all metrics.

-Given this context, Figure~\ref{fig-hist2} explores the relationship between {\IPSO} Sign test $p$ values and those generated via a range of metrics in conjunction with all three statistical tests.
+Given this context, Figure~\ref{fig-hist2} explores the relationship between {\IPSO}-derived Sign test $p$ values (for the null hypothesis $|\NS|=|\NI|$) and those generated via a range of metrics (for the null hypothesis that the two systems have the same performance as assessed by that metric) in conjunction with three different statistical tests.
 Each bar in each pane of the figure takes all possible System~$A$ versus System~$B$ pairs in the {\Robust} data, and applies one effectiveness metric to one depth $k$, and then applies one selected statistical test to the set of paired score differences, to compute a $p$ value.
-Each of those $(A, B)$ system pairs in each bar of each subgraph is then labeled as being one of four possible categories: \begin{itemize} \item ``Both: Yes'', indicating that the {\IPSO} Sign test and the selected metric/test pair agree that there {\emph{is}} a significant difference between System~$A$ and System~$B$;
+Each of those $(A, B)$ system pairs in each bar of each subgraph is then labeled as being one of four possible categories: \begin{itemize} \item ``Both: Yes'', indicating that the {\IPSO} Sign test (comparing $|\NS|$ and $|\NI|$) and the selected metric/test pair (comparing System~$A$ and System~$B$) agree that there {\emph{is}} a significant difference;

-\item ``Both: No'', when the {\IPSO} Sign test and the selected metric/test pair agree that there is {\emph{not}} a significant difference between System~$A$ and System~$B$;
+\item ``Both: No'', when the {\IPSO} Sign test and the selected metric/test pair agree that there is {\emph{not}} a significant difference;

-\item ``Metric: Yes'', where the metric/test combination reports significance between System~$A$ and System~$B$, but {\IPSO} does not; and, finally
+\item ``Metric: Yes'', where the metric/test combination reports significance, but {\IPSO} does not; and, finally